 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - GCSE: For all applicants, Grade C/4 or above in English Language, Mathematics and Double Science, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 A pass in an AS-Level science subject (Biology preferred).
 Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.You must have a minimum of one A-Level.

 - Relevant subjects: Subjects that meet the science requirement for this course: Applied Science, Biology, Human Biology, Chemistry, Design Technology, Environmental Science/Studies, Geography, Geology, Maths, Use of Maths, Physical Education, Physics, Psychology, Science in the Environment, Statistics.
 For further information and advice please contact Admissions.

-- EDEXCEL (BTEC) Diploma: To include six units in a science subject (Biology preferred).
+- EDEXCEL (BTEC) Diploma: To include three units in a science subject (Biology preferred).